AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 ### Dark variant

 Add `.carousel-dark` to the `.carousel` for darker ontrols, indicators, and captions.
-Controls have been inverted from their default white fill with the `filter` CSS propeerty.
+Controls have been inverted from their default white fill with the `filter` CSS property.
 Captions and controls have additional Sass variables that customize the `color` and `background-color`.
 ```
 <div id="carouselExampleDark" class="carousel carousel-dark slide" data-bs-ride="carousel">
     <div class="carousel-indicators">